Skip to content

 Info

-notifications, including debug and trace, are shown.
+When used in conjunction with the --show-notifications (-a) command-line option, all available notifications, including debug and trace, are shown.
 This can be noisy.

-Showing attachments¶
+Showing attachments

-want to display the attachments produced by the workflow.
+The --show-attachments command-line option is available for the get workflow command if you want to display the attachments produced by the workflow.

-command output is completed by the attachment creation steps.
-These steps contain the produced
+When the get workflow command is used with the --show-attachments command-line option, the command output is completed by the attachment creation steps.
+These steps contain the produced attachment UUID and its name.

-You can use the attachment UUID to retrieve it with the opentf-ctl cp
+You can use the attachment UUID to retrieve it with the opentf-ctl cp command.

 Example: displaying the workflow with the attachment creation steps